NHSDigital/validated-relationships-service-api/README.md

 Consumers of the API will find developer documentation on the [NHS Digital Developer Hub](https://digital.nhs.uk/developer/api-catalogue/validated-relationship-service).

-This repo does _not_ include the Validated Relationship Service FHIR API back-end.
-That is part of 'Core Spine' which is not currently open source.
+This repository does _not_ include the Validated Relationship Service FHIR API back-end.
+That is part of 'Proxy Validated Relationship Service' repository which is not currently open source.

 ## Contributing